-In the asbestos property damage cases, Mr. Cohen represented W.R.
+In the asbestos property damage cases, Ken represented W.R.
 Grace in the national school asbestos class in the Eastern District of Pennsylvania.
 He argued for all defendants in that litigation in the Third Circuit, and in addition was head of the committee of defense counsel that developed facts and legal arguments to decertify that class.
 He also briefed class issues in proposed national hospital class actions and university class actions in the asbestos property litigation.

-Mr. Cohen is a former associate professor at Boston University School of Law, where he taught, among other courses, Federal Courts and courses dealing with class actions.
+Ken is a former associate professor at Boston University School of Law, where he taught, among other courses, Federal Courts and courses dealing with class actions.

 He served as a law clerk for Judge Bailey Aldrich on the First Circuit Court of Appeals.

 U.S. Court of Appeals for the First Circuit, Honorable Bailey Aldrich

 - U.S. Supreme Court

 - U.S. Court of Appeals for the First Circuit